 Well, don't go running to the beach and start rubbing seaweed on your face!
 Instead, choose an outstanding formulated product to enjoy all the benefits of these marine jewels.

 The right cleansing product helps rejuvenate your skin, giving you a youthful and smooth appearance.
 Properly following this step helps the products you invest in to be absorbed and work on your skin.
 It is essential to use a moisturiser or serum after cleansing to seal in the hydration.

-If you are feeling excited about what you have just learned, we look forward to your next visit when we dive into the world of moisturisers.
+If you are feeling excited about what you have just learned, we look forward to your next visit when we dive into how to choose your moisturiser according to your skin type.
 Our third episode is all about nourishing your skin and keeping it hydrated.